We're an affiliate

 6. Instinctual behavior

-Dogs are pack animals and in the wild, they slept in clusters.
+Dogs are pack animals and in the wild, they sleep in clusters.
 Less dominant dogs would expose their vulnerable sides to the pack leaders, and this instinctual behavior has carried over to today’s family dogs.

 Your lovely canine at home might sleep with you in close proximity to you while extending their rear end towards your face as a behavior inherited from their pack instincts.